MatthewHTy/Streak/README.md

 ## Future Features

 * Users can interact with other fitness users.
-* Users can share their progress to facebook, instagram, twiiter, etc.
+* Users can share their progress to facebook, instagram, twitter, etc.
 * Users can store daily journal entries to the website.